 Hasn’t the climate changed before?
 Yes, the climate has always changed historically, the difference now is the rate of change is much faster than before (ten times faster) and the rate of change is much higher than before.

 Is there scientific debate about climate change?
-97% of scientists agree that climate change is happening at an unprecedented rate and that it is caused by humans.
+97% of climate scientists agree that climate change is happening at an unprecedented rate and that it is caused by humans.
 Where there is debate, it is of a political nature.
-The scientific debate has ended – there is scientific concensus.
+The scientific debate has ended – there is scientific consensus.